apruve/apruve-ruby/README.md

 ### Back on your server...

-Then use the paymentRequestId to create a Payment
+Use the paymentRequestId to create a Payment

     apruve_payment = Apruve::Payment.new(payment_request_id: params[:payment_request_id], amount_cents: 12345)
     apruve_payment.save!